jessicarush/react-notes/nextjs_server_actions.md

 ### Using a key

-**WARNING: This method worked great up until Next 15/React 19, then suddenly stopped working.**
+**WARNING: This method only works up to Next 14/React 18, with useFormState.**

 > Note: a demo of this method can be found in the templates next_lucia_kysely_postgres and next_lucia_kysely_postgres_tailwind